BAMMri/MyoQMRI/README.md

       --slice-range start end, -l start end
                             Restrict the fitting to a subset of slices --refocusing-width factor, -w factor
                             Slice width of the refocusing pulse with respect to the excitation (default 1.2) (Siemens standard)
       --exc-profile path    Path to the excitation slice profile file --ref-profile path    Path to the refocusing slice profile file

+Note for Windows users: Currently, the (default) multithreading does not work on Windows.
+Simply run the code with the option `-t 1` and it should work fine.

 #### Example